 Plaintiff Murphy had a long history of health complaints including back pain.
 In 2012 she saw Defendant Dr. Roberts for a surgical consult.
-She decided to undergo a L5/S1 laminectomy and fusion.
+She decided to undergo an L5/S1 laminectomy and fusion.
 Murphy alleged that Dr. Roberts performed the surgery at the wrong level (L4/L5) and then concealed his error from her.
 She subsequently sought care from two other surgeons and had two more back surgeries.
-She sought $100,000 for past medical expenses, $1 Million for past wage losses and loss of future earning capacity and $2 Million for non-economic damages.
+She requested $100,000 for past medical expenses, $1 Million for past wage losses and loss of future earning capacity and $2 Million for non-economic damages.

 Plaintiff’s Counsel – Ernest Warren and Karl Malling